Copyright © 2009 HikingintheSmokys.com. All Rights Reserved. Read this disclaimer before using any information on this site.

 March: bloodroot, early meadowrue, Jack-in-the-pulpit, sharp-lobed hepatica, spring beauty, trout-lily, violets.

-May: bleeding heart, blue cohosh, blue phlox, brook lettuce, columbine, creeping phlox, foam flower, flame azaleas at lower elevations, Fraser magnolia trees, galax, may apple, meadow-parsnip, mountain laurel at lower elevations, painted trillium, purple phacelia, showy orchis, silverbell trees, tuliptrees, umbrella leaf, wake robin, woodland bluet, wood betony, yellow lady's slipper.
+May: bleeding heart, blue cohosh, blue phlox, brook lettuce, columbine, creeping phlox, foam flower, Fraser magnolia trees, galax, may apple, meadow-parsnip, painted trillium, purple phacelia, showy orchis, silverbell trees, tuliptrees, umbrella leaf, wake robin, woodland bluet, wood betony, yellow lady's slipper, and at lower elevations, mountain laurel and flame azaleas.

 June: Canada mayflower, Catawba rhododendron (primarily above elevations of 3500 feet), false hellebore, flame azaleas at higher elevations, fly poison, galax, goat's beard, Indian pink, mountain laurel at higher elevations, mountain spiderwort, rattlesnake hawkweed, Rosebay rhododendron (primarily in bloom at the lower elevations), speckled wood lily, sundrops, squawroot, wood sorrel, woodland bluets, yellow star grass.